 Although fences are frequently used to mark the situation of boundaries, none the less they are primarily guards against intrusion, or barriers to prevent persons or animals straying out, and therefore in this sense the term includes not only hedges, banks, and walls, but also ditches1.
 But an external or party wall forming part of a building and alongside or on the boundary of land is not usually regarded as a fence2.

-For the purposes of the Animals Act 1971, 'fencing' includes the construction of any obstacle designed to prevent animals from straying
+For the purposes of the Animals Act 1971, 'fencing' includes

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.